Ebola vaccine: Zabdeno/mvabea

-Ad5-EBOV
+Ad5-ebov

-In 2014 and 2015, a double-blind, randomized phase I trial was conducted in the Jiangsu Province of China; the trial examined a vaccine that contains glycoproteins of the 2014 strain, rather than those of the 1976 strain.
+In 2014 and 2015, a double-blind, randomized Phase I trial was conducted in the Jiangsu Province of China; the trial examined a vaccine that contains glycoproteins of the 2014 strain, rather than those of the 1976 strain.
 The trial found signals of efficacy and raised no significant safety concerns.

-In 2017, the China Food and Drug Administration (CFDA) announced approval of an Ebola vaccine, co-developed by the Institute of Biotechnology of the Academy of Military Medical Sciences and the private vaccine-maker CanSino Biologics.
+In 2017, the China Food and Drug Administration (CFDA) announced approval of a vaccine against the Zaire ebolavirus, co-developed by the Institute of Biotechnology of the Academy of Military Medical Sciences and the private vaccine-maker CanSino Biologics.
 It contains a human adenovirus serotype 5 vector (Ad5) with the glycoprotein gene from ZEBOV.
 Their findings were consistent with previous tests on rVSV-ZEBOV in Africa and Europe.